lukereding/book_notes/book_list.md

 - the inmates are running the asylum
 - a common-sense guide to data structures and algorithms
 - an elgant puzzle: systems of engineering management
+- code: the hidden language of computer software and hardware

 #### fiction